What is diabetes mellitus?

 Diabetes mellitus is a treatable condition.
 Although long-term treatment requires commitment and dedication, it can be rewarding to manage this condition successfully in a beloved cat.

 Initial steps in treating a diabetic cat include removing potential predisposing causes for the diabetes.
-For example, some medications predispose cats to develop diabetes, and withdrawal of these drugs may lead to resolution of the condition.
-Obesity is a risk factor for diabetes in cats, so weight normalization may actually lead to resolution of diabetes in some cats.
+For example, some medications such as corticosteroids predispose cats to develop diabetes, and withdrawal of these drugs may lead to resolution of the condition.
+Obesity is a risk factor for diabetes in cats, so weight normalization may lead to resolution of diabetes in some cats.

-All cats with diabetes mellitus benefit from being fed a well-balanced diet, and your veterinarian is the best source for guidance about which nutrient profile will best benefit your cat.
-Many cats with diabetes mellitus benefit from a diet that is high in protein and relatively low in carbohydrates because a relatively low carbohydrate diet decreases the amount of glucose absorbed from the intestinal tract and lowers the requirement for insulin.
-Unfortunately, while nutrition is a critical element of diabetes management success in cats, it is generally not as easy as making a simple nutritional choice.
+All cats with diabetes mellitus benefit from being fed a well-balanced diet, and your veterinarian is the best source for guidance about which nutrient profile will most benefit your cat.
+Many cats with diabetes mellitus benefit from a diet that is high in protein and relatively low in carbohydrates, because this type of diet decreases the amount of glucose absorbed from the intestinal tract and lowers the requirement for insulin.
+Unfortunately, while nutrition is a critical element of diabetes management in cats, it is generally not as easy as making a simple nutritional choice.

 Do treated cats need to be monitored?